-Gabapentin isn’t the only “safe” painkiller to show up on the radar of doctors and lawmakers in recent months, either.
+Gabapentin isn’t the only “safe” pain medication to show up on the radar of doctors and lawmakers in recent months, either.

 As Healthline previously reported, Imodium — an over-the-counter anti-diarrheal drug — has also seen a surge in misuse.
 So much so that the U.S. Food and Drug Administration announced a plan to help cut down on its misuse potential.

-Neither gabapentin nor Imodium is particularly good at getting you high, so reasons for misuse are likely associated with cost and availability.
+Neither gabapentin nor Imodium is particularly good at getting someone high, so reasons for misuse are likely associated with cost and availability.

 “It is hard to say what drives the person who suffers from a substance use disorder to switch between drugs and drug classes,” said Bilsky.
 “The current misuse of gabapentin may be another version of combining drugs to try and maximize the high.”